netarchivesuite/solrwayback/README.md

 Optional: For screenshot previews to work you may have to edit solrwayback.properties and change the value of the last two properties : chrome.command  and screenshot.temp.imagedir.
 Chrome(Chromium) must has to be installed for screenshot preview images.

+Optional: For socks proxy mode to work optimal, add the host-name and IP for the server to the whitelist in solrwayback.properties

 If there are errors when running a script, try change the permissions for the file (startup.sh etc).
 Linux: chmod +x filename.sh

 ### 2) STARTING SOLRWAYBACK